 - Microsoft XPS Document Writer: Provides support for XPS file format.

-- Microsoft Print to PDF: It a tool to export a file to the PDF format.
+- Microsoft Print to PDF: It is a tool to export a file to the PDF format.

 - Microsoft Quick Assist: It is a feature that enables Microsoft support to connect to your device and see the screen.